solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/common/instructions/00-setup-cosmos-db.md

 1. At the Cloud Shell prompt, ensure your exercise subscription is used for subsequent commands by running `az account set -s <SUBSCRIPTION_ID>`, replacing the `<SUBSCRIPTION_ID>` placeholder token with the id of the subscription you are using for this exercise.

-1. Before assigning your account to the **Cosmos DB Built-in Data Contributor** RBAC role, you must retrieve your Entra ID user identity object ID using the Azure CLI.
-Execute the following command a the Cloud Shell prompt, replacing the `<USER_PRINCIPAL_NAME>` with your user principal name (e.g., an email address like `user@domain.com`).

-    ```bash
-    az ad user show --id <USER_PRINCIPAL_NAME> --query id --output tsv
-    ```

-    The above command returns object ID associated with your user identity.

 1. Copy the output of the above command for use as the `<PRINCIPAL_OBJECT_ID>` token in the `az cosmosdb sql role assignment create` command below.

 1. Next, you will retrieve the definition id of the **Cosmos DB Built-in Data Contributor** role.
 Run the following command, ensuring you replace the `<RESOURCE_GROUP_NAME>` and `<COSMOS_DB_ACCOUNT_NAME>` tokens.